gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 This is not optimal as it doubles the commands needed to be submited to the GPU for rendering.
 A 3 vertices triangle is fine, but for more complex scenes with even moderate amounts of geometry it becomes unwieldly very fast.
 Thankfully, Metal allows us to submit the 3 vertices once for both displays via a technique called **Vertex Amplification**.

-Taken from this great [article](https://developer.apple.com/documentation/metal/render_passes/improving_rendering_performance_with_vertex_amplification) on Vertex Amplification from Apple:
+Taken from this great [article](https://developer.apple.com/documentation/metal/render_passes/improving_rendering_performance_with_vertex_amplification) on vertex amplification from Apple:

 > With vertex amplification, you can encode drawing commands that process the same vertex multiple times, one per render target.